alen-hh/read-it-later/README.md

 # Read It Later

-A lightweight and elegant Chrome extension that helps you save web pages for later reading.
-Built with modern technologies and a clean user interface.
+Easily save web pages to read later with this modern Chrome extension featuring a clean, user-friendly side panel.

 ## 📖 Overview